tago-io/sdk-python/docs/source/Resources/Billing/index.rst

 **Billing**
 ==========

 Manage Billing for the account.
-Be sure to use an account token with “write” permissions when using functions like create, edit and delete.

 =========
 getPrices